Letter 163: The richness of divine teaching is such that a single passage of Scripture often contains answers to questions we...

 education books

-To the same.
-There are, O most learned one, two modes of piety.
-The more holy and divine is in the soul.
-For the noblest sacrifice, most pleasing to God, is to have a pure disposition and to envision the divine presence, established and firm in the sanctuaries of the soul.
-The second mode is in the purity of the body.
-For he who lacks both these modes, even if he should offer the most precious treasures of land and sea, even if he should sacrifice all the animals formerly prescribed by law, would not find favor.
+Of piety, most learned sir, there is a twofold manner.
+The one, the most holy and most divine, is in the soul.
+For this is the most beautiful sacrificial offering, and the most pleasing to God: to keep one's mind grounded, and to picture the divine presence to oneself, and to hold it established and firm within the sanctuaries of the soul.
+The second is in the purity of the body.
+For whoever is destitute of these two manners, not even if he should bring forward all the precious treasures of land and sea, nor even if he should slaughter all the animals that were of old appointed by law to be offered in sacrifice, will he find favor with God.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.